Mock¶

 See also

-and description can be found in unittest.mock.Mock.assert_called.
+complete list and description in unittest.mock.Mock.assert_called.

-Create error conditions¶
+Creating error conditions¶

 @app.command()

-def delete(item_id: int):
+def delete(task_id: int):

-"""Remove item in db with given id."""
+"""Remove task in db with given id."""

-with items_db() as db:
+with tasks_db() as db:

 try:

-except items.InvalidItemId:
+except tasks.InvalidTaskId:

-print(f"Error: Invalid item id {item_id}")
+print(f"Error: Invalid task id {task_id}")

-side_effect
+object’s side_effect

-out = items_cli("delete 42")
+out = tasks_cli("delete 42")

-Limitations of mocking¶
+Limitations of Mocking¶

 See also

-items_cli("add some task -o veit")
+tasks_cli("add some task -o veit")

-expected = items.Item("some task", owner="veit", state="todo")
+expected = tasks.Task("some task", owner="veit", state="todo")

-all = items_db.list_items()
+all = tasks_db.list_tasks()

 assert len(all) == 1